-To update your personal information including name, contact, citizenship, visa, medical or disability details, use:
+To update your personal information including changes to citizenship, visa, medical, disability, COVID-19 vaccination status, name or contact details, use:

 The University is committed to the inclusion, engagement and support of students of a variety of beliefs, backgrounds and abilities.
 Use the Student Support Plan to apply for support if you are experiencing an issue which impacts your ability to study.

 Respect, research merit and integrity, justice, and beneficence are core values in the ethics of human research.